-Getting a great GPU does often require a few hundred dollars.
-It’s just part of the tech world.
-However, there are some great graphics cards under $100 that can get the job done.
-They might not have all of the latest tech jammed into them, but they can handle gaming extremely well, and the majority of them can compete with more expensive options when it comes to their rendering capabilities.
+Purchasing a great GPU will often set you back a few hundred dollars.
+It’s just a natural part of the tech world.
+However, you may be surprised to discover there are some great graphics cards under $100 that can still get the job done.
+They might not have all of the latest tech jammed into them, but they can typically handle gaming extremely well.
+The majority of them can often even compete with more expensive options when it comes to their rendering capabilities.

 1. GIGABYTE GeForce GT 1030 Graphics Card

-This GIGABYTE graphics card is a low profile graphics card under 100 dollars.
+This GIGABYTE graphics card is a low-profile graphics card for under 100 dollars.
 It isn't the most powerful, but it is good enough for casual gamers and people who work with 3D modeling applications.

 It only has 2GB of RAM, but it somehow manages to play a lot of games on high settings.
-It performs best with games that aren't too graphically advanced, but it can still manage to play new releases on moderate settings without overheating.
+It performs best with games that aren't too graphically advanced, but it can often still play new releases on moderate settings without overheating.

-To keep it from frying itself, GIGABYTE has included a fan and a heatsink with the GT 1030, and the combination runs silently.
-So, you can play without hearing any annoying buzzing.
+To keep it from frying itself, GIGABYTE has included a fan and a heatsink with the GT 1030, and together these run silently, so you can play without putting up with any annoying buzzing.
 It also comes with AORUS to allow you to overclock it with a single click.

 The clock is fairly quick for it to be part of such a cheap graphics card, too.
 It has a base speed of 1468Mhz, and AORUS allows you to overclock it to 1506Mhz.
 That's plenty of speed to perform well while rendering today's hottest titles.